 Hot sex and long term relationships are a real thing.
 What isn’t is lesbian bed death.

 Lots of Love,

-For more posts on sex and relationships click here also check out this post about lesbian rules that people need to break!
+Check out this piece about types of lesbian it sucks to have sex with and also check out this post about lesbian rules that people need to break!
 There is also this one about turning up the heat on your sex life.
 There is also this article on why it is important to talk about sex.